EchoMAV/echopilot_ai_bsp/README.md

 Assuming that PX4 is installed at `~/PX4-Autopilot`.
 If not, please adjust the path argument to the script below.

-To install the board files for PX$ (assuming PX4 code base is already set up and you can succesfully build PX4):
+To install the board files for PX4 (assuming PX4 code base is already set up and you can succesfully build PX4):
 ```
 ./install_px4.sh ~/PX4-Autopilot
 ```